To find a collector near you, enter your zip-code at lamprecycle.org. Read more about what can be recycled below.

 LIMIT 10 PER VISIT – 8’, 4’ or smaller linear fluorescent bulbs, U-tubes, Circular, etc.

-The lamp law also requires that all manufacturers who sell mercury-containing bulbs in Vermont participate in Vermont's lamp recycling program: Lamp manufacturers currently authorized to sell mercury containing bulbs in Vermont
+The lamp law also requires that all manufacturers who sell mercury-containing bulbs in Vermont participate in Vermont's lamp recycling program.
+Click here for a list of the lamp manufacturers currently authorized to sell mercury-containing bulbs in Vermont.